-As Venture Capital firms discharge money into promising startups, realizing a ‘unicorn’ valuation, (as Aileen Lee, the Venture capitalist describes startups worth over one billion dollars which would grow to a business world language), has become more common for FEMALE FOUNDERS.
+As venture capital firms discharge money into promising start-ups, realizing a “unicorn” valuation, (as Aileen Lee, the venture capitalist describes start-ups worth over $1 billion dollars that would grow to a business world language), has become more common for female founders.

-However, women are exposed to only about 2% of VC funding, Female founders companies are growing as up to 21 female founders’ companies attained unicorn status last year (4%) out of the 445 companies.
+However, women are exposed to only about 2 percent of VC funding, female founders‘ companies are growing.
+Up to 21 female founders’ companies attained unicorn status last year (4 percent) of the 445 companies.

-Thus, we will be looking at some of these female founders and a few of their best tips for success.
+Thus, we will be looking at some female founders and a few of their best tips for success.

 1. Co-founder and CEO of Eventbrite, Julia Hartz